Analogues of Morozov Theorem in characteristic p>0: Introduction

-\begin{remark} Let us note that if $k$ is a perfect field and $G$ is a reductive $k$-group such that $p$ is separably good for $G$, the Lie algebra of $G$ is $p$-reductive.
-According to Lemma \ref{reminder_rad} the $p$-radical of $\mathfrak{g}$ is indeed the Lie algebra of the unipotent radical of $G$, thus is trivial. \end{remark}

-Assume that $p>\h(G)$ and that $G$ admits a representation which is: \begin{enumerate} \item almost faithful, meaning that its kernel is of multiplicative type, \item of low height.
+Before detailing the organisation of the present paper, let us briefly provide an overview of what has already been done in the literature: \begin{itemize} \item in \cite[Proposition 4.7]{BDP}, V. Balaji, P. Deligne and A. J. Parameswaran show a result for which the first point of Statement \ref{analogue_morozov} is an immediate corollary, when $p>\h(G)$ and $G$ admits a representation which is: \begin{enumerate} \item almost faithful, meaning that its kernel is of multiplicative type, \item of low height.
 More precisely, let $V$ be such a representation.
 Let us denote by $\haut_G(V):= \max\{\sum_{\alpha>0}\langle \lambda, \alpha^{\vee}\rangle\}$ the Dynkin height of the representation, where $\lambda$ is a weight for the action of $T$ on $V$.
-Then $V$ is of low height if $p > \haut_G(V)$. \end{enumerate} In \cite[Proposition 4.7]{BDP}, V. Balaji, P. Deligne and A. J. Parameswaran show a result for which the first point of the theorem above is an immediate corollary.
-We start by showing that the second assumption is superfluous.
-When $G$ is simple and simply connected this amounts to widen the range of admissible characteristics, without any additional assumptions on $G$.
-In particular we have some gains for types $F_4$, $E_6$, $E_7$ and $E_8$ (see \cite[p.14]{BDP}).
+Then $V$ is of low height if $p > \haut_G(V)$. \end{enumerate}

-When $G$ satisfies the standard hypotheses (see \cite[2.9]{Jantzen2004}, the definition is reminded in section \ref{hypothèses_car}), A. Premet and D. I. Stewart provide a proof of the first point of the analogue of Morozov Theorem as stated above by means of a case-by-case study that relies on the classification of semisimple groups (see \cite[Corollary 1.4]{PS}).
-Note that these hypotheses in particular implie the semisimplicity of $\mathfrak{g}$.
-That explains why the authors consider the nilradical rather than the $p$-radical of the Lie algebra in their statements.
-Let us note that when $\mathfrak{g}$ is semisimple these objects coincide, see for example Remark \ref{semisimple_rad_p_nil} in section \ref{radicaux_p_alg_restreinte} below.
+\item When $G$ satisfies the standard hypotheses (see \cite[2.9]{Jantzen2004}, the definition is reminded in section \ref{hypothèses_car}), A. Premet and D. I. Stewart provide a proof of the first point of Statement \ref{analogue_morozov} by means of a case-by-case study that relies on the classification of semisimple groups (see \cite[Corollary 1.4]{PS}).
+Note that these hypotheses in particular imply the semisimplicity of $\mathfrak{g}$.
+This explains why the authors consider the nilradical rather than the $p$-radical of the Lie algebra in their statements.
+Let us also note that when $\mathfrak{g}$ is semisimple these objects coincide, see for example Remark \ref{semisimple_rad_p_nil} in Section \ref{radicaux_p_alg_restreinte} below. \end{itemize}

-Our assumptions on $G$ and $p$ (we explicit below) approach, in the most refined version of the analogue statement of Morozov Theorem the level of generalities of \cite{PS}.
+Our assumptions on $G$ and $p$ (we explicit below) approach, in the most refined version of the analogue statement of Morozov's Theorem the level of generalities of \cite{PS}.
 Proofs proposed here are uniform and allow to characterise the parabolic subgroup obtained here by means of Geometric Invariant Theory.